Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Tensor properties and finiteness of

 We have $_\O\mbb{M}^A=\Ind {_\O\msc{M}^A}$ and recover ${_\O\msc{M}^A}$ as the category of compact objects in $_\O\mbb{M}^A$ (cf. Lemma~\ref{lem:1025} below).
 One can use this identification to equate (a)--(c) via~\cite[Corollary 2.9]{masuokawigner94}.
 Supposing (a)--(c), coflatness of $A$ over $K$ follows by~\cite[Theorem 1]{takeuchi79}, as does the equality $\O=A^K$.
 Additionally, $(\corep A)_\Pi$ is locally finite in this case as it is equivalent to the locally finite category $\corep K$, so that $F$ is locally finite by definition. \end{proof}

 \begin{remark} It is proposed in~\cite[Proposition 3.12]{arkhipovgaitsgory03} that an arbitrary extension $\O\to A$ of a commutative Hopf algebra is faithfully flat.
-While the result is seemingly correct, there appear to be some problems with the proof.
+While the result is correct~\cite{gaitsgory}, there are some problems with the proof given in~\cite{arkhipovgaitsgory03}.
 So we have avoided direct reference to this result. \end{remark}